USGCRP/gcis-ontology/README.md

     scripts/get-gcis-sources : Get sources for external ontologies t/data/ext : Turtle for the above
-    t/data/gcis : Data from the live instance of GCIS t/sparql : SPARQL queries to run in the test suite t/results: Expected results corresponding to the SPARQL queries
+    t/data/gcis : Sample instance data from the live GCIS t/sparql : SPARQL queries to run in the test suite t/results: Expected results corresponding to the SPARQL queries